Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 to dos:

 - [ ] Create a WP and Milestones
-- [ ] Work on Literature Pipeline and table - What is story to bild
+- [ ] Work on Literature Pipeline and table - What is story to build
 - [ ] meeting for FMC paper
 - [ ] Plan next week
 - [ ] Weekend - work on paper
 - [ ] Tushar Bestellung document
 - [x] Martin CNS group message
-- [ ] DA midterm presentation email
+- [x] DA midterm presentation email
 - [ ] Report submission

 Sat 8/11